i6092467/GVAR/README.md

   <img align="middle" src="https://github.com/i6092467/GVAR/blob/master/images/scheme_panel_2.png" alt="interpretable relational inference" width="500"/>
 </p>

 This project iplements an autoregressive model for inferring Granger causality based on self-explaining neural networks – **generalised vector autoregression (GVAR)**.
 The description of the model, inference framework, experiments, comparison to baselines, and ablations can be found in the [ICLR 2021 paper](https://openreview.net/forum?id=DEa4JdMWRHp).
+A short explanation of the method is provided in [this spotlight talk](https://slideslive.com/38941433/interpretable-models-for-granger-causality-using-selfexplaining-neural-networks).

 ### Requirements
 All the libraries required are in the conda environment `environment.yml`.
 To install it, follow the instructions below: